api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 To support DAO governance and inform voters, all teams publish a public proposal at regular intervals, meaning strategy & operations are accessible on the [API3 Governance Forum](https://forum.api3.org/) for all to understand.
-Additionally, teams generally update the community with retrospective reports.
+Additionally, teams generally update the community with ongoing reports.

 ## Types of contributors